Video: Adductor brevis muscle (3D)

-Functions and anatomy of the adductor brevis muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the adductor brevis muscle shown with 3D model animation.

 Hi everyone!
 This is Joao from Kenhub, and welcome to this tutorial where we will be covering the functions of the adductor brevis muscle.
 You can see this muscle now isolated on the screen.
 The adductor brevis muscle belongs to the adductor group of muscles and is located in the medial compartment of the thigh.
 This compartment is located on the inside of your thigh closest to the midline of the body.
 The adductor brevis muscle can be found deep to the pectineus and adductor longus muscles but superficial to the adductor magnus muscle.

 The adductor brevis muscle is the smallest and shortest of the adductor muscle group.
 As it approaches its distal attachment, the muscle widens in shape.
 The muscles of the medial thigh – the adductor muscles – in, general, all innervated by the obturator nerve.
 The adductor brevis muscle is no different and it is innervated by branches of the anterior division of the obturator nerve.
 Also useful for practical exams is the root value of this nerve.
 The root values of the obturator nerve are L2, L3, and L4.

 The adductor brevis muscle has its proximal attachment or origin on both the body and the inferior ramus of the pubic bone and then attaches distally or inserts onto the pectineal line and the proximal part of the linea aspera of the femur.

 In terms of the actions of the adductor brevis muscle, this muscle acts on your hip joint.
 The adductor brevis muscle belongs to the adductor muscle group and its main action is to then adduct the thigh.
 You can see on the screen now an example of the adduction movement.
 This movement occurs when the thigh is pulled medially and moves towards and pass the midline of the body or median plane.